fanzy-code/unm_raystation/README.md

 ## Installation of Local Development Environment

-Included pyproject.toml used with Poetry package manager can create a 1:1 virtual environment of RayStation Python scripting environment with appropriate dependencies on a local computer.
+Use included pyproject.toml with Poetry package manager can create a 1:1 virtual environment of RayStation Python scripting environment with appropriate dependencies on a local computer.

 Software versions (2/3/2023):

 RayStation 11B-SP2

 Python 3.8.7

 On a local computer:

 Install approriate Python

 Intall Poetry

 Run 'poetry install'

 Note: Production dependencies require a separate install within the clinical production environment.